Dyang0/HTTP-Server/README.md

 - Use pentesting/vulnerabilitiy tools to create a robust server
 - Document misconceptions and roadblocks.
 This ties with the disclaimer below

 \*DISCLAIMER: This is a developing project so take the information with a grain of salt.
-I will document my findings in hopes of promoting the learning experience.
+The goal is to promote the learning experience rather than getting everything right at the start.

 ## Setting Up the Envirionment